bhisaac/5eFP/5eFP-SRD.md

 ### Healer Template
 - MAX Wounds +1
 - Defense +1
 - Action: target a creature within 6 squares.
 For the rest of the encounter, if the target is assigned 1 or more points of damage, reduce that damage by 1.
-If another friendly creature is within 6 squares of the target, move this beneficial effect onto it, favoring the target with more wounds.
+If another friendly creature is within 6 squares of the target, move this beneficial effect onto it at the end of the turn, favoring the target with more wounds.
+The elite can use this feature once per encounter.

 ### Scoundrel Template
 - MAX Wounds +1